VictorCarlquist/WaterMarkPy/README.md

 ---

 WaterMarkPy is a simple free open-source library to add watermark in images.
-The WaterMarkPy keeps the watermark in the same locate and in the same size in the image despite of the image resolution, because the WaterMarkPy uses percent (\%) unit to position the watermark.
+The WaterMarkPy keeps the watermark with the same locate and with the same size in the image despite of the image resolution, because the WaterMarkPy uses percent (\%) unit to position the watermark.

+You can find the source code at: [https://github.com/VictorCarlquist/WaterMarkPy/](https://github.com/VictorCarlquist/WaterMarkPy/),

 Install
 ---